thomasabishop/eolas/zk/Stack_memory.md

 ## Summary

-- Along with heap memory, programs make use of _stack memory_ during the runtime of programs.
+- Along with [[Heap_memory|heap memory]] heap memory, programs make use of _stack memory_ during runtime.
+- [ ]
+- Best suited for small-sized singular values that are temporary/ephemeral rather than large or complex data types that need to persist for a longer time.

 - Specifically used to keep track of memory used during function executions within a given scope: control flow, local variables, returned value.

 - Uses a LIFO data-structure

-- Best suited for small-sized singular values rather than large or complex data types

 ## Stack memory